olivierstam4/PAOmniNet/README.md

 [//]: # (**The raw measurement data for the experimental experiments is not provided and can be requested.)
 **Please contact if you find any mistakes or if you need any help regarding the codes.

+The codes for visualizing the results for the various datasets are given below:

 #Jupyter notebook implementation for creating figures for the OADAT dataset: generalevalOADAT.ipynb \
 #Jupyter notebook implementation for creating figures for the OADAT dataset: ThesisimgOADAT.ipynb\
 #Jupyter notebook implementation for reformatting mice data: Altermousedata.ipynb\
 #Jupyter notebook implementation for evaluating the mice sub-datasets: generalevalmice.ipynb\
 #Jupyter notebook implementation for creating figures for the mice sub-datasets: Thesisimgmice.ipynb

+The code to build and try out the app are given here:

 App: \
 #Python implementation for the model used in the backend of the app: App_model.py\